VB Lecture Notes - Graphics

 - You can draw a line segment with the DrawLine method.

 the y-coordinate of that endpoint.
-Ten would be the x-coordinate of the other endpoint and 200 would be that endpoint's y-coordinate.
+The x-coordinate of the other endpoint is 200 and 50 would be that endpoint's y-coordinate.
+Here is a picture of the line that would be drawn

 To draw a line with more thickness, you can make this modification